helium/HIP/location-assertion-requirement.md

 DC would be rewarded to hotspots than is being paid for with HNT.
 This doesn't appear to be happening, nonetheless many community members still feel concerned about the rewards for these data transfers.
-Requiring an asserted location in order to mine both PoC and Data Transfer should be a requirement because the validity of the network is determined through GPS triangulation through analyzing predictable radio patterns.
+Requiring an asserted location in order to mine both PoC and Data Transfer should be a requirement because the validity of the network is determined through trilateration through analyzing predictable radio patterns.

 # Stakeholders

 [stakeholders]: #stakeholders

-The only impact this has on Stakeholders is having the potential to improve reputation of the network by clarifying the rules for deploying hotspots, which should eliminate some doubt in the rewards mechanism pertaining to Data Transfer.
+The impact this has on Stakeholders is having the potential to improve reputation of the network by clarifying the rules for deploying hotspots, which should eliminate some doubt in the rewards mechanism pertaining to Data Transfer.
+This directly impacts Data Only hotspots and DO hotspot deployers.

 # Detailed Explanation

 [detailed-explanation]: #detailed-explanation

-The 'Proof of Coverage' that The Helium Network is reliant upon is based on predictable properties of radio waves, which allow an automated validation system to determine the approximate location of a hotspot through triangulation in order to determine rewards eligibility.
+The 'Proof of Coverage' that The Helium Network is reliant upon is based on predictable properties of radio waves, which allow an automated validation system to determine the approximate location of a hotspot through trilateration in order to determine rewards eligibility.
 Without a location asserted, there is no other way to validate the location of the hotspot.
 Going forward, in order for a hotspot to participate in Data Transfer rewards, it will need a location asserted.